pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 .. rubric:: Footnotes

 .. [#f1] If you need a **vector image** from the SVG, you must first convert it to a PDF.
 Try :meth:`Document.convertToPDF`.
 If this is not not good enough, look for other SVG-to-PDF conversion tools like the Python packages `svglib <https://pypi.org/project/svglib>`_, `CairoSVG <https://pypi.org/project/cairosvg>`_, `Uniconvertor <https://sk1project.net/modules.php?name=Products&product=uniconvertor&op=download>`_ or the Java solution `Apache Batik <https://github.com/apache/batik>`_.
 Have a look at our Wiki for more examples.

+.. [#f2] To also set the alpha property, add an additional step to this method by dropping or adding an alpha channel to the result.